How Does Rain Form: Pseudomonas syringae

 They decided that the bacterium mutates and adapts quickly to get around obstacles placed in its way.
 These scientists warn the world that, ". . . new pathogen variants with increased virulence are spreading around the globe unobserved, presenting a potential threat to biosecurity."

 Their solution is to break down the "pathogen" even more, to identify its features more minutely, to find out where it came from, where it's spreading to, what can be done to interfere with the spread, and/or try to create tomatoes that are more resistant.
-Of all of these options, it appears to me that only the last one has validity . . . as long as there is other food that will let the bacterial colonies thrive.
+Of all of these options, it appears to me that only the last one has validity . . . as long as the bacterial colonies can grow elsewhere.

-Fortunately, there are many alternatives.
-The tea plant is one of 50 other host plants that agriculturalists have identified so far (tobacco, olives, beans, rice are others).
+Fortunately, there are many alternative plants for P. syringae to feed on.
+The tea plant is one of 50 others that agriculturalists have identified so far (tobacco, olives, beans, rice are others).
 The result of biological ice nucleators colonizing on tea is called "bacterial shoot blight disease," but the process is essentially the same as what happens with the tomato plant.